 High court slaps down attempt to reclaim car from ex-lover

-A woman who allowed her lover to use her car and who pays the installments, insurance and all other costs may not reclaim it after their relationship turned sour, says the high court in Makhanda.
+A woman who allowed her lover to use her car while she paid the instalments, insurance and all other costs, may not reclaim the vehicle after their relationship turned sour, said the high court in Makhanda, Eastern Cape.

 The court found Ronel Smit did not de facto own the car for which she was paying, despite it being registered in her name.

-Ronel Smit let her one-time partner Calvin Kleinhans use the new car she had bought using a finance agreement with GMSA Finance.
+Smit let her former partner, Calvin Kleinhans, use the new car she had bought through a finance agreement with GMSA Finance.

-She paid the monthly installments on the car to GMSA and the car was registered in her name.
+She paid the monthly instalments on the car to GMSA, and the car was registered in her name.

-In terms of her agreement with Kleinhans, he could use the car on condition that on the 15th of each month, he refund her for the installments and other costs incurred, including road traffic fines, insurance and licensing fees.
+In terms of her agreement with Kleinhans, he could use the car on condition that on the 15th of each month, he refunded her for the instalments and other costs incurred, including road traffic fines, insurance and licensing fees.

-Court paper say when the love relationship turned sour, Smit went to court to get the car back by way of a legal action called rei vindicatio.
+Court papers reveal that when the love relationship turned sour, Smit went to court to get the car back by way of a legal action called rei vindicatio.

-Rei vindicatio may be used only when someone owns some thing and another person is somehow hindering her actual possession of it.

-The case seemed clearcut, and she won in the Port Elizabeth magistrate’s court.
+The case seemed clear cut, and Smit won in the Port Elizabeth magistrate’s court.

 However, Kleinhans appealed to the high court, using the novel legal argument that Smit could not reclaim the car because she did not yet enjoy full ownership of it.

-Her agreement with GMSA states that GMSA remains the owner of the vehicle until it is paid off.
+Her agreement with GMSA states the company remains the owner of the vehicle until it is paid off.

 Acting judge NP Mnqandi, with judge Fatima Dawood agreeing, said possession of registration papers was not conclusive proof of ownership.